Virginia Tech Carilion School of Medicine names new chair of psychiatry and behavioral medicine

-A nationally recognized expert in psychiatry and population health has joined the Virginia Tech Carilion School of Medicine as chair of the Department of Psychiatry.
+A nationally recognized expert in psychiatry and population health has joined the Virginia Tech Carilion School of Medicine as chair of the Department of Psychiatry and Behavioral Medicine.
 Robert Trestman comes to the school from the University of Connecticut School of Medicine where he was a professor of medicine and psychiatry with a joint appointment as professor of nursing.
 He will also serve as chair of psychiatry for Carilion Clinic.

 While at the University of Connecticut, Trestman served as executive director of Correctional Managed Health Care, a division of the University of Connecticut Health Center, where he led a program that provided health care to all inmates within the state’s Department of Corrections.
 Under Trestman’s leadership, the program went from having budget and regulatory concerns to being a national leader in correctional health care.